Halin's grid theorem for digraphs: Introduction

-We will observe that there exists a dominated directed necklace grid that does not contain a bidirected necklace grid and vice versa.
+We will observe in \cref{sec:necklace_grids} that there exists a cyclic necklace grid that does not contain a bidirected necklace grid and vice versa.
 Thus both types of grids are indeed necessary for~\cref{thm:necklace}, and this holds true even if we relax the constraints on the vertical necklaces as in~\cref{thm:zuther_end}.
 We will prove~\cref{thm:necklace} by constructing an auxiliary graph to which we can apply~\cref{thm:main}.

-In the proof of our main result, \cref{thm:main}, we analyse the connectivity between distinct out-rays of $(R_i)_{i \in I}$, for which we follow the idea of Kurkofka, Melcher and Pitz~\cite{kurkofka2022strengthening} to consider the auxiliary graph obtained by contracting the rays $(R_i)_{i \in I}$: we fix an out-ray $S$ that intersects any element of $(R_i)_{i \in I}$ infinitely often.
-For any $J \subseteq I$ let $D(J)$ be the multi-digraph obtained from $S \cup \bigcup_{i \in J} R_i$ by firstly contracting the out-ray $R_i$ to a single vertex~$i$ for any $i \in J$, secondly suppressing vertices of in- and out-degree $1$ and thirdly removing loops.
-By construction, there is a canonical one-to-one~correspondence $\sigma$ between the edges of $D(J)$ and the $(\bigcup_{i \in J} R_i)$-paths in $S$ that have endpoints in distinct out-rays $(R_i)_{i \in J}$, i.e.\ $\sigma(uv)$ is a $(\bigcup_{i \in J} R_i)$-path starting in $R_u$ and ending in $R_v$.
+In the proof of our main result, \cref{thm:main}, we analyse the connectivity between distinct out-rays of $(R_i)_{i \in I}$, for which we follow the idea of Kurkofka, Melcher and Pitz~\cite{kurkofka2022strengthening} to consider the auxiliary graph obtained by contracting the rays $(R_i)_{i \in I}$: we fix an out-ray $S$ that intersects every element of $(R_i)_{i \in I}$ infinitely often.
+For every $J \subseteq I$ let $D(J)$\footnote{The digraph $D(J)$ depends on the choice of $S$, but this choice will always be clear from the context.} be the digraph obtained from $S \cup \bigcup_{i \in J} R_i$ by firstly contracting the out-ray $R_i$ to a single vertex~$i$ for every $i \in J$, secondly suppressing vertices of in- and out-degree $1$ and thirdly removing loops.
+By construction, there is a canonical one-to-one~correspondence $\sigma$ between the edges of $D(J)$ and the directed paths in $S$ that have endpoints in distinct out-rays $(R_i)_{i \in J}$ and are internally disjoint to $\bigcup_{i \in J} R_i$, i.e.\ $\sigma(uv)$ is a directed path starting in $R_u$ and ending in $R_v$ that is internally disjoint to $\bigcup_{i \in J} R_i$.

 Further, we consider the auxiliary graph $D^\infty(J)$ of $D(J)$ that captures edges of infinite multiplicity, i.e\ the digraph obtained from $D(J)$ by removing edges of finite multiplicity and replacing edges of infinite multiplicity by single edges.